WaleedMuslem/ADL2_Quiz/Documents/Functional_Specification.md

 - Develop a visually appealing design with intuitive layouts to enhance the user experience.

 ## Performance
--Ensure the application responds promptly to user interactions for a smooth user experience.
+- Ensure the application responds promptly to user interactions for a smooth user experience.

 ## Quality
+- Create an aesthetically pleasing and user-friendly interface.